csiro-data-school/machine-learning/_episodes/02-ml-vs-programming.md

 >
 {: .challenge}
 > ## Solution
 >
-> Could you identify which of the following are appropriate tasks for machine learning, physical modelling or statistical inference?
->
 > 1. Physical modeling.
 Although in practise the BoM uses a combination of physics based and statistics based models.
 > 2. Physical modeling.
 A corner stone of the computational modelling domain, CFD is a massive industry with a deep history of successful application to many industrially relevant problems.